 Dr. Amer Karam attended medical school at the American University in Beirut.
 He completed his internship and residency at the Johns Hopkins Hospital in Baltimore, Maryland, a fellowship in gynecologic oncology at the University of California Los Angeles and a fellowship in breast surgery at the Memorial Sloan-Kettering Cancer Center.
 Dr. Karam has a vested interest in minimally invasive and robotic surgery with a practice centered on this approach for the treatment of patients with gynecologic malignancy and complicated pelvic surgery.
-He is currently an associate clinical professor at the Stanford Hospital and Clinics and Director of Robotic Surgery and Outreach in the Division of Gynecologic Oncology
+He is currently a clinical professor at the Stanford Hospital and Clinics and Director of Robotic Surgery and Outreach in the Division of Gynecologic Oncology

 - Cancer > Gynecologic Cancer

 Unit Medical Director, Stanford University Hospital (2018 - Present)

 Co-Director, Stanford Robotic Surgery Committee (2016 - Present)

 Medical Director, Stanford Cancer Center South Bay (2015 - 2018)

 Director of Robotic Surgery, Stanford Gynecologic Oncology (2013 - Present)

 Director of Outreach, Stanford Gynecologic Oncolgy (2013 - Present)

 Internship: John Hopkins University-Bayview Medical Center (2001) MD

 Fellowship: UCLA Medical Center Obstetrics and Gynecology Fellowships (2007) CA